Comptroller Biographies

 Worcester County: Adopt Your Beach, Founder Effie Cox, Virtual Presentation

-For a list of last year's William Donald Schaefer Helping People Award Recipients please click here.
+List of last year's William Donald Schaefer Helping People Award Recipients.

 Workgroup on Pandemic Spending